kylebeggs/POD-RBF/README.md

 lid-driven cavity problem.
 For the impatient, here is the full code to run this example.
 I will break down each line in the sections below.

+If you wish to build a ROM with multiple parameters, see this basic [2-parameter example](https://github.com/kylebeggs/POD-RBF/tree/master/examples/2-parameters.ipynb).

 ```python
 import pod_rbf